ashleychontos/sort-a-survey/README.md

    - 242 have also passed various vetting steps
    - ranking algorithm initialized using 50.0 nights (10.0 hr/n)
    - algorithm took 53 seconds to run
-   - 85 targets were selected
+   - 86 targets were selected, containing a total of 103 planets
    - Making data products, including:
      - a copy of the updated sample
      - algorithm history (via ranking steps)